w-caffiero-entando/f09a1ec2/webapp/README.md

   -Dportdb.url=jdbc:postgresql://localhost:5432/portdb -Dportdb.username=dbuser -Dportdb.password=password \
   -Dservdb.url=jdbc:postgresql://localhost:5432/servdb -Dservdb.username=dbuser -Dservdb.password=password
 ```
+In order to build the JS OOTB widgets using node and copy the built files (css and js) to the webapp resources ootb-widgets folder,
+you can also add the flag`-P build-ootp-widgets` to enable the related maven profile.

 ## Using swagger

 In order to enable swagger, it's enough to pass `-Dspring.profiles.active=swagger` parameter.
 Swagger UI will be
 reachable [here](http://localhost:8080/app-engine/api/swagger-ui.html)

+### mvn clean install -P build-ooot-widgets

 ## Using docker